-The security and integrity of their IT Systems is a priority for Reddico Ltd (the “Company”).
+The security and integrity of their IT Systems is a priority for Reddico Digital (the “Company”).
 All employees of the Company and any authorised third parties, including without limitation, sub-contractors, consultants and contractors (together “Users”) are expected to comply with this Policy, which is effective from the date above, but subject to being updated from time to time.

 - Intended purpose